-- A. Departments will include cost for dues and memberships as part of the annual budget process.
-Once approved in this process, Department Directors and Division Managers may process these items in accordance with normal purchasing procedures. - B. Employees must obtain prior approval of the County Administrator or his designee prior to accepting leadership positions in any professional organization which would require the use of County time or resources.
+A. Departments will include cost for dues and memberships as part of the annual budget process.
+Once approved in this process, Department Directors and Division Managers may process these items in accordance with normal purchasing procedures.

+B. Employees must obtain prior approval of the County Administrator or his designee prior to accepting leadership positions in any professional organization which would require the use of County time or resources.

-REFERENCE: None APPROVED: 6/8/87 REVISED: 6/27/06
+FOR MORE INFORMATION CONTACT: Office of Management and Budget REFERENCE: None APPROVED: 6/8/87

+REVISED: 6/27/06